 Scouts will be interested to learn that the north indicated by their compasses is not really true north.
 Instead it points to the magnetic north pole, which is not fixed.
 The difference between true north and magnetic north is called declination.

 This is a brief introduction to the subject.
-For more information, see the Boy Scout Handbook or and Orienteering merit badge pamphlet.
+For more information, see the Scouts BSA Handbook or and Orienteering merit badge pamphlet.

-Use this information with Boy Scout Second Class requirement 1: Demonstrate how a compass works and how to orient a map.
+Use this information with Scouts BSA Second Class requirement 1: Demonstrate how a compass works and how to orient a map.
 Explain what map symbols mean.

 What Is Magnetic Declination?